MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ![Explorer Process Info in PowerToys Run.](../images/pt-run-explorer-info.png)

 You can turn off the message in the PowerToys Run plugin manager options for Window Walker, or select the message to change the File Explorer settings.
 After selecting the message, the "Folder options" window will open.

-On the "Folder options" window, you can enable the setting "Launch folder windows in a separate process".
+Then enable the setting **Launch folder windows in a separate process**.

 ![Folder Options Window.](../images/pt-run-folder-options.png)